stackitcloud/terraform-provider-stackit/docs/resources/objectstorage_credential.md

 - `expiration_timestamp` (String) Expiration timestamp, in RFC339 format without fractional seconds.
 Example: "2025-01-01T00:00:00Z".
 If not set, the credential never expires.
 - `region` (String) The resource region.
 If not defined, the provider region is used.
+- `rotate_when_changed` (Map of String) A map of arbitrary key/value pairs that will force recreation of the resource when they change, enabling resource rotation based on external conditions such as a rotating timestamp.
+Changing this forces a new resource to be created.

 ### Read-Only